 - Check your home’s foundation for cracks.

-There are many other considerations for the aftermath of a flood that fall well within the context of our standard preps we discuss on Prepper Journal.
+There are many other considerations for the aftermath of a flood that fall well within the context of our standard preps we discuss on Final Prepper.
 Make sure you have an adequate supply of food to ride out this crisis.
 Of course, if your food is destroyed by water it would be necessary to clear that out too.
 Water should be stored and you should also have a way of filtering water to make it safe for drinking and cooking.

 Lastly, security was an issue in both Katrina, Sandy and I suspect we might see some of that from this latest disaster.
 Make sure you are prepared to defend yourself from the unscrupulous who always seem to appear when there are people to be taken advantage of.
 The last thing you need after a disaster is to lose what little you had that survived to some criminal.